Nadex Refrains From Listing Certain Contracts

 -

-Only the AUD/EUR/USD, and USD/JPY 5-Minute Intraday Currency Binary contracts were listed for the 6:05pm expiration time on trade date May 11, 2020.
-EUR/JPY 5-Minute Intraday Currency Binary contracts were listed beginning with the 6:10pm expiration time.
-USD/CAD 5-Minute Intraday Currency Binary contracts were listed beginning with the 6:15pm expiration time.GBP/USD and GBP/JPY 5-Minute Intraday Currency Binary contracts were listed beginning with the 6:30pm expiration time.

-No GBP/JPY 5-Minute Intraday Currency Binary contracts were listed for the 6:05pm expiration time on trade date May 12, 2020.
-It was listed beginning with the 6:10pm expiration time.
+No GBP/JPY or GBP/USD 5-Minute Intraday Currency Binary contracts were listed from the 6:05pm expiration time through the 6:40pm ET on trade date May 14, 2020.
+Both contracts were listed beginning with the 6:45pm expiration time.

 Should you have any questions or require further information, please contact the Compliance Department.